wilkincheung/Wikipedia-Crawler/README.md

 ## Known Issues
 This is my first time writing a crawler app.
-* start date and end date not parse yet.
-* plan to use logging framework slf4j over log4j2
-* multi-thread support: The program is now single-threaded, and takes about 1.5 minutes to finish on my Mac OSX.
-Could use a thread-pool to speed up the processing.
 * Currently, there are fewer than 3,000 shows fetched.
 I am assuming your filesystem support at least that number of files per directory.

+## Future
+* Use logging framework slf4j + log4j2 instead of System.out
+* Multi-thread support: The program is now single-threaded, and takes about 5 minutes to finish on my Macbook Pro.
+It could use a thread-pool to speed up the processing.